🔥BurnMath

 TDEE Calculator

-Optional: body fat % (improves accuracy if you know it)
+4 Optional: add body fat % for higher accuracy

-Providing body fat % switches the formula from Mifflin-St Jeor to Katch-McArdle, which is more accurate for athletic / lean populations.
+Providing body fat % switches the formula from Mifflin-St Jeor to Katch-McArdle, more accurate for athletic / lean populations.
+Skip if you don't know.

 How this calculator works